AlgoLab/cpm2025/content/p/call_for_papers.md

 The proceedings will be published by LIPIcs (of Dagstuhl).

+A selection of the best papers will be invited to be submitted to Algorithmica

 ## Topics of Interest

 Papers are solicited on, but not limited to, the following topics: